What is the Best Exterior Wood Filler for Outdoor Application? (2023)

 5. DAP Inc 16Oz Latex Plastic Wood Filler

 The DAP Inc 16-Ounce Plastic Wood Filler is a filler that dries to an extremely durable finish without using any water or other solvents.
-When dried, the filler is three times as hard as the original wood, making it an excellent choice when those qualities are very important.
+When dried, the filler is three times as hard as the original wood, making it an excellent choice when I need that level of durability.

 The wood fibers in the filler can be sanded, machined, and painted in the same manner as solid wood.